OGSarah/iOS-Project-Tooling/ios-code-signing-diagrams.md

     class M6 amber
 ```

+Enterprise builds are usually signed manually, or with an explicitly pinned profile in CI, because the release depends on one specific In-House identity rather than whatever Xcode would pick.

 ---

-## 7. What happens at signing time
+## 8. What happens at signing time

 ```mermaid
 flowchart TD